Philippus/emoji-clock/README.md

 Emoji-clock has the following features:
 - generate the nearest emoji clock face short code for a given date-time.
-- generate the emoji moon phase short code for a given date-time.
+- generate the emoji lunar phase short code for a given date-time.
 - generate the (tropical) zodiac sign short code for a given date-time.
 - generate the chinese zodiac sign short code for a given date-time.